Karan60/Projects-for-Instagram/README.md

 Each project is contained within its own folder.
 To view the project, simply open the index.html file in your web browser.
 The CSS and JavaScript files are also included within the project folder.
 # Contributing
 If you would like to contribute to this repository, feel free to submit a pull request or open an issue.
 We welcome contributions from the community to make these projects even better!
-# License
-This project is licensed under the Boost Software License 1.0  - see the <a href="https://github.com/Karan60/Projects-for-Instagram/community/license/new?branch=main&filename=LICENSE&template=mit">LICENSE </a> file for details.